isaacmtz90/isaacmtz90/README.md

 ## 🚀 About Me

-I'm a **SSE** at [Fortress Technology Solutions](https://github.com/fortress-technology-solutions), passionate about pushing the boundaries of technology through **AI, automation, and innovative problem solving**.
-Based in the vibrant tech scene of **Nashville, TN** 🎸, I love building solutions that make complex problems simple.
+I'm a **SSE** at [Fortress Technology Solutions](https://github.com/fortress-technology-solutions), passionate about  **AI, automation, and innovative problem solving**.
+Based in  **Nashville, TN** 🎸, I love building solutions that make complex problems simple, and user experiences simple.
 I've got experience in multiple industries, incluiding telecom, EdTech and PropTech.

 ---